Collect – 12″ Mixes Plus

-Culture Club Collect – 12" Mixes Plus is a compilation album by British band Culture Club, first released in 1991 by Virgin for the VIP Series.
-The album includes remixes and extended versions of Culture Club songs that were recorded for their first four albums (1982–1986) plus a couple of their stand-out tracks, some B-sides as well as the P. W. Botha 12" Remix of lead singer Boy George’s solo British and European Number One single "Everything I Own".
+Collect – 12″ Mixes Plus is a compilation album by English band Culture Club, first released in 1991 by Virgin for the VIP series.
+The album includes remixes and extended versions of Culture Club songs that were recorded for their first four albums (1982–1986) plus a couple of their stand-out tracks, some B-sides as well as the P. W. Botha 12″ remix of lead singer Boy George's solo British and European number one single "Everything I Own".